Yaba College of Technology: Overview

 Yaba College of Technology was established in 1947 as a successor of Yaba Higher College.
 It attained autonomous status in 1969 by virtue of Decree 23 which granted it the mandate to provide full-time and part-time courses of instruction and training in technology, applied science, commerce and management, agricultural production and distribution; and for research.

 Yaba College of Technology is the first higher institution in Nigeria to establish a Centre for Entrepreneurship Development, with linkages with the world of commerce and industry.
 The centre offers compulsory courses which must be taken by all students throughout their stay in the college.

 There is a Quality Assurance Unit in the college which monitors the quality of academic service delivery.

 The Applied Research and Technology Innovation (ARTI) Unit was established to promote research and linkages with private sector organizations for the exploitation and use of research.
 ARTI also assists to promote linkages between students of Yabatech and students of other institutions especially in the area of research.

 Free medical service is provided at the Medical Centre, which is open 24/7.
 Sports facilities are provided at the sport complex which is located at the centre of the campus.
 The college has won the Nigeria Polytechnic Games Association five times out of sixteen editions of the competition.

 The college has a second campus at Epe, this campus is home to the Department of Agricultural Technology and Michael Otedola Information and Communication Centre.

-The College is currently headed by Mr Uduak Iyang Udoh, the Acting Rector, taking over the leadership from Engineer Obafemi Omokungbe, who is the first alumnus of the institution to be appointed Rector.
+The College is currently headed by Dr. (Engr.)
+Ibraheem Adedotun Abdul.